-Aimed at psychologists with a master's or doctoral degree in the areas of clinical psychology, school psychology and psychological counseling.
-Who have formal training and supervised practice in the areas of psychotherapy and psychological assessment.
-Their purpose is to prepare psychology professionals to meet the demands of the forensic field and legal issues by diversifying employment scenarios.
+This Forensic Psychology Certificate is aimed at psychologists with a master's or doctoral degree in the areas of clinical psychology, school psychology and psychological counseling, who have formal training and supervised practice in the areas of psychotherapy and psychological assessment.
+The purpose of this graduate certificate program is to prepare psychology professionals to meet the demands of the forensic field and legal issues by diversifying employment scenarios.

-In addition, it provides knowledge about the legal system of Puerto Rico, forensic psychological assessments and interventions, consulting techniques and expert testimony interventions.
+In addition, the Forensic Psychology Certificate provides knowledge about the legal system of Puerto Rico, forensic psychological assessments and interventions, consulting techniques and expert testimony interventions.

 Available in the following locationsSJU